Pulisic travels with Chelsea Champions League squad as USMNT star steps up recovery from ankle injury

 Tuchel had hoped to absorb Pulisic into his plans for a Premier League home date with Burnley on Saturday, but he needs attacking bodies in the present.

-Romelu Lukaku, Timo Werner and Mason Mount are all currently sidelined with various ailments, leaving Chelsea short in the final third of the field.
+Romelu Lukaku and Timo Werner are also currently sidelined alongside Mount, leaving Chelsea short in the final third of the field.

 Pulisic’s presence will help to bolster those ranks, but no risks will be taken with him as he seeks to recover full match fitness and sharpness.